GSAPP-CDP/Smorgasbord/src/content/modules/12-rhino-intro/12-1_rhino-interface.md

 ### Creating a New Project

 If you don't have Rhino installed, you can **download** it [here]("https://www.rhino3d.com/download/"), and either buy a license or start a free 90-day trial.
 These tutorials will all use **Rhino 7 for Windows**.
-Earlier and Mac versions are mostly very similar, but you may encounter some differences if you aren't using the same release.
+Earlier and Mac versions are very similar, but you may encounter some differences if you aren't using the same release.

-Once you have Rhino downloaded and installed, go ahead and **open** it.
+Once you have it downloaded and installed, go ahead and **open Rhino**.
 You’ll have the option of either reopening a recent file or starting a new one.
-To create a new model, choose a **template**.
+To create a new model, **choose a template**.
 This sets your units and unit tolerances, both of which can be changed later if needed.

 ![rhino templates](images/12-1/rhino-new-doc.png#img-full)
 *Choosing a Rhino Template*